swcarpentry/visualization-novice/_episodes/05-questions.md

 - "A well detailed research question can be answered with a good chart."
 ---

+## Gapminder Ignorance Project

+[Gapminder][about-gapminder] is a "fact tank" from Sweden that maintains data and teaching resources about global development.
+Gapminder promotes a fact-based world view from a deeper understanding of reliable statistics.
+From their data, we can begin to formulate some research questions to explore:

+What are the major trends in global populations and economies?

+How is the world population distributed among countries and continents?

+How is population linked to economies and health?

+Has that changed over time?

+## Good Research Questions

+Good research questions are falsifiable/verifiable with data.
+They are well-defined and have a clear research outcome or set of outcomes.

+## Research questions lead to clear data visualizations.

 > ## Scientific Question Challenge
 >
 > Match `Column A` with `Column B`.